dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 * Low latency.
 * It is free!

-The ramp up is something the community told us was particularly attractive.
-In fact, some went so far as to say we'd be the best ramp up ever for Serverless!
+The ramp up is something we heard was particularly attractive.
+In fact, some went so far as to say we'd have the best ramp up ever for Serverless!
 We think they are right.

 ## The Ramp up
-Let's walk through the setup.
-It is just 15 steps. **NOT!**  Getting started with Serverless and Auth0 Webtasks is simple as simple can be:
+Let's walk through the setup which is just a few steps.
+Getting started with Serverless and Auth0 Webtasks is simple as simple can be:

 ### Install the latest version of the Serverless framework:
 ```